-The ignition timing cannot be adjusted; however, verifying ignition timing can aid in troubleshooting other compowww.mymowelenarts.verify engine timing, see Periodic Maintenance.
+The ignition timing cannot be adjusted; however, verifying ignition timing can aid in troubleshooting other components.
+To verify engine timing, see Periodic Maintenance.

-Diagnostic Trouble Codes (DTC) (425)
+Diagnostic Trouble Codes (DTC)

-If an EFI or related chassis component fails or an out-of-tolerance signal is detected by the ECU, a diagnostic trouble code (DTC) will be generated in the ECU and displayed on the LCD.
+If an EFI or related chassis component fails or an out-oftolerance signal is detected by the ECU, a diagnostic trouble code (DTC) will be generated in the ECU and displayed on the LCD.
 For the first thirty seconds, the LCD will go blank and the DTC will be displayed alternately with a wrench icon or malfunction indicator light (MIL).
 After thirty seconds, the digital display will return to normal; however, the MIL and DTC will continue to flash.
-On models equipped with the analog gauge, the needle will swing full-scale for thirty seconds; then return to normal with the MIL and DTC continuing to flash.